knight-tara/join-the-siege/README.md

 4. tested API calls using the example files and iterated the prompt until desired output / output format was returned
 5. researched tests for pypdf, pytesseract and openai

 **Note:** made decision not to include file name as a first step in the classification process as in my experience, files sent from vendors usually have obscure names plus I don't think file name validation would be an amazing UX, especially at higher volumes (could be wrong here!).
-However, it would remove the need for sending API calls with every document processed, so may be something to consider
+However, it would remove the need to send an API call with every document, so may be something to consider

 ## Improvements / Next Steps:
 - write tests to cover classifier functionality (relevant github repos commented as placeholders in file)
 - improve Open AI prompt i.e how can I add more classifications in a scalable way
-- add logic to convert additional file types to text, as ideally want the classifier to work across as many file types as possible
+- add logic to convert additional file types to text (as ideally want the classifier to work across as many file types as possible_
-- look into extracting classifications / file types into a database as a central source of truth across all related applications
+- look into extracting classifications / valid file types into a database as a central source of truth across all related applications
 - utilitise python-magic library to determine file type for more accurate validation (from a quick search, seemed like this was the best option)
 - refactor codebase using SOLID principles
 - add a Dockerfile and set up a CI/CD pipeline for automated deployment